theblue18/MissionMap/README.md

 - Community Engagement: View and engage with Communities, access the leaderboard, and see your collected points.
 - Campaign Interaction: View Campaigns, their details, and participate.
 Complete tasks, verify rules, and claim points.

+### Notes for participating in tasks and rules:
-- Note: Photo and Video Tasks require Mission Maker confirmation, which is currently unavailable.
+- Photo and Video Tasks require Mission Maker confirmation, which is currently unavailable.
 Thus, these tasks cannot be successfully verified yet.
+- For Onchain Tasks like Example 1: Swap Token.
+If you don't already have BEG, you can swap Base Goerli ETH for BEG.
+Then, swapping BEG for USDC will complete the task.
+- For rules requiring a Gitcoin Passport Score, please follow this link: https://passport.gitcoin.co/, and follow the steps to obtain your Score information.

 ## Feedback and Reporting
 Your input is invaluable to us.
 While testing, please provide feedback on functionality, user experience, and any issues encountered.
 We aim to make MissionMap a seamless and engaging platform for both Mission Makers and Takers.